This year has recorded a mass nesting of Sea Turtles.. Over 80000 have thronged to the coast of Orissa and Andhra (Vishakapatnam).

 Researchers do not yet know how long baby turtles spend in the open sea, or exactly where they go.
 It is theorized that they spend their earliest, most vulnerable years floating around the sea in giant beds of sargasso weeds, where they do little more than eat and grow.
 Once turtles reach dinner-plate size, they appear at feeding grounds in nearshore waters.
 They grow slowly and take between 15 and 50 years to reach reproductive maturity, depending on the species.
 There is no way to determine the age of a sea turtle from its physical appearance.
 It is theorized that some species can live over 100 years.

-The earliest known sea turtle fossils are about 150 million years old.
+Status of the Species The earliest known sea turtle fossils are about 150 million years old.
 In groups too numerous to count, they once navigated throughout the world's oceans.
 But in just the past 100 years, demand for turtle meat, eggs, skin and colorful shells has dwindled their populations.
 Destruction of feeding and nesting habitats and pollution of the world's oceans are all taking a serious toll on remaining sea turtle populations.
 Many breeding populations have already become extinct, and entire species are being wiped out.
-There could be a time in the near future when sea turtles are just an oddity found only in aquariums and natural history museums — unless action is taken today. http://www.cccturtle.org/overview.htm#what
+There could be a time in the near future when sea turtles are just an oddity found only in aquariums and natural history museums — unless action is taken today.
+What is Extinction?

 What is Extinction and Why Should You Care If Sea Turtles Go Extinct?